confidential-computing/governance/TAC/Meetings/2023/2023-05-18/CCC-TAC-Minutes-2023-05-18.md

   * Sandbox and Incubation stages were approved soon after initial project formation, but further stages were never discussed or approved
   * Need is to define the differences and benefits of Graduation
   * One approach is to remove it alltogether [PR #171](https://github.com/confidential-computing/governance/pull/171)
-  * The other approach is to define the Graduation phase [PR #170](https://github.com/confidential-computing/governance/pull/170)
+  * The other approach is to update the Graduation phase text to address points raised [PR #170](https://github.com/confidential-computing/governance/pull/170)
     * Emeritus not addressed in this proposal
     * [Growth Plan document](https://github.com/confidential-computing/governance/blob/main/growth-plans.md)
     * Discussion on employer wording - proposed that employer would include subsidaries and contractors, what fraction affiliated with project